Pregnancy Discrimination Lawyers

 Breastfeeding & Employment

-New Jersey law protects women who are breastfeeding and need to pump at work.
-All employers in the state must provide reasonable accommodation to allow for breastfeeding.
+The New Jersey Law Against Discrimination protects women who are breastfeeding and need to pump at work.
+All employers in the State must provide reasonable accommodation to allow for breastfeeding.
 This accommodation includes reasonable break time, and a private place to pump that is near the employee’s work area.

 Reasonable accommodations for a pregnant worker can include, but are not limited to:

-• Reassigning the pregnant work to less strenuous tasks temporarily
+• Temporarily reassigning the pregnant work to less strenuous tasks

 • Limiting or eliminating any heavy lifting